Alaska Air (ALK)

 AI Analysis | Feedback

-Shane Tackett Executive Vice President, Finance, and Chief Financial Officer
+Shane Tackett Executive Vice President of Finance and Chief Financial Officer

-Shane Tackett currently serves as the Executive Vice President of Finance and Chief Financial Officer for Alaska Air Group, a position he assumed in March 2020.
-He joined Alaska in 2000 as an analyst in the real estate division and has held various positions of increasing responsibility within the company.
-His roles have included director and managing director of corporate financial planning and analysis, vice president of labor relations (negotiating six long-term labor contracts), and vice president of revenue management and e-commerce.
-Prior to becoming CFO, he was the executive vice president of planning and strategy, focusing on financial planning, commercial analysis, and business transformation for both Alaska and Horizon.
+Shane Tackett currently serves as the Executive Vice President of Finance and Chief Financial Officer for Alaska Air Group, a position he was promoted to in March 2020.
+He joined Alaska in 2000 as an analyst in the real estate division and steadily advanced through various roles, including director and managing director of corporate financial planning and analysis.
+He also served as vice president of labor relations, where he negotiated six long-term labor contracts, and later as vice president of revenue management and e-commerce.
+Tackett earned a Bachelor of Business Administration with a Finance concentration from Pacific Lutheran University and an MBA from the University of Washington's Foster School of Business.

 AI Analysis | Feedback